mrosario123/raspberry_ggc/README.md

 2. On your IDE, open two separate terminals and for each one navigate to the client and server folders. <br>
    <img width="1162" alt="Terminal Screenshot" src="https://user-images.githubusercontent.com/54247576/164936528-b75b930d-2110-4daa-a7bd-367a6711bfc0.png">
 3. Run the command 'npm i && npm start' on both terminals. <br>
-4. On your browser localhost:3000 should open and show the webpage
+4. On your browser localhost:3000 should open and display the webpage